What makes our information libraries different?

 More Information Leads To Misinformation

 In spite of having access to more information than ever before, the public is more confused than ever before about many health-related issues.
 And confusion stands in the way of good decision-making.
-Much of the confusion results from the fact that one can advocate for almost any diet, food, supplement, drug, or medical practice using studies and articles published in medical journals, and presenting “experts” who support the claims made.
+Much of this confusion results from the fact that a person can advocate for almost any diet, food, supplement, drug, or medical practice using studies and articles published in medical journals, and citing “experts” who support the claims made.